The Byzantine Peasantry, backbone of the Empire

-During the Byzantine period, the rural population mostly lived in villages or hamlets.
-In the mid-Byzantine era, these were called differently depending on whether they belonged to a large landowner (proasetion) or not (chôrion).
-Villages were of modest size, rarely exceeding a hundred households.
-Hamlets were also designated differently if they belonged to laypeople (ktèma or ktèsis) or depended on monasteries (métoques).
+During the Byzantine period, the rural population constituted the majority and mostly lived in villages or hamlets.
+In the mid-Byzantine era, these settlements were named differently depending on their ownership.
+Villages belonging to a large landowner were called proasteion, while those that did not were referred to as chôrion.
+Villages were modest in size, rarely exceeding a hundred households.
+Hamlets were also designated differently based on their ownership: those belonging to laypeople were called ktèma or ktèsis, while those dependent on monasteries were known as métoques.

-The peasantry, overall, experienced the most difficult living conditions during the Byzantine period.
+The peasantry, overall, endured the most difficult living conditions during the Byzantine period.
 It is also the least studied population, often poorly described by sources.
-The peasant house is not well known.
-In some regions, like Lycia or northern Syria, with their famous villages, houses were built to last and of high quality.
+The peasant house is not well understood.
+In some regions, like Lycia or northern Syria, known for their famous villages, houses were built to last and were of high quality.
 However, in many cases, these houses were made of wood and could be dismantled if necessary.
 Some were very simple, while others were organized around a courtyard.
+In the Middle and Late Byzantine periods, courtyard plans were replaced by narrow block-houses, often consisting of only one room.
+These structures dominated the rural landscape of the Peloponnese during that time, according to archaeological data.

 Peasant furniture was certainly very modest.
-The poorest probably owned nothing in their miserable huts, except for the most basic items for daily life, for cooking or clothing, and likely slept on straw mattresses on the ground.
-The wealthiest owned blankets and rugs, as well as kitchen utensils (pots, pans), and jars for storing oil and wine.
+The poorest probably owned nothing in their miserable huts except for the most basic items needed for daily life, such as tools for cooking or clothing.
+They likely slept on straw mattresses on the ground.
+The wealthier peasantry owned blankets and rugs, as well as kitchen utensils like pots and pans, and jars for storing oil and wine.
 Food was eaten without plates, using fingers, from a common dish.

-Peasants wore only basic attire, as shown in certain manuscript miniatures.
+Peasants wore only basic attire, as depicted in certain manuscript miniatures.
 They seemingly went bareheaded, wearing a long tunic, sometimes sleeveless, cinched at the waist and pleated at the front.
-Their shoulders were covered by a short cloak, fastened with a large knot.
+Their shoulders were covered by a short cloak fastened with a large knot.
 For the lower body, they wore hose and heelless shoes.

 Fieldwork.